lasuzuki/dtn-gcp/README.md

 ## Getting Started with  ION

-The latest version of ION (4.0.1) can be downloaded [here](https://sourceforge.net/projects/ion-dtn/files/ion-open-source-4.0.1.tar.gz/download)
+The latest version of ION (4.0.1) can be downloaded [here](https://sourceforge.net/projects/ion-dtn/files/ion-open-source-4.0.1.tar.gz/download).
+ION 4.0.1 uses the [version 7 of the Bundle Protocol](https://tools.ietf.org/html/draft-ietf-dtn-bpbis-31)

 On your VM execute the following commands